bschieche/Course_Project_Cleaning_Data/CodeBook.md

 ### Variable names

-1. subject_number: numbers from 1 to 30 refering to the person of the observation
+1. subjectNumber: numbers from 1 to 30 refering to the person of the observation
-2. activity_label: the type of activity of the corresponging observation
+2. activityLabel: the type of activity of the corresponging observation
   * WALKING
   * WALKING_UPSTAIRS
   * WALKING_DOWNSTAIRS
   * SITTING
   * STANDING
   * LAYING
-3. tBodyAcc-mean()-X
-4. tBodyAcc-mean()-Y
-5. tBodyAcc-mean()-Z
-6. tGravityAcc-mean()-X
-7. tGravityAcc-mean()-Y
-8. tGravityAcc-mean()-Z
-9. tBodyAccJerk-mean()-X
-10. tBodyAccJerk-mean()-Y
-11. tBodyAccJerk-mean()-Z
-12. tBodyGyro-mean()-X
-13. tBodyGyro-mean()-Y
-14. tBodyGyro-mean()-Z
-15. tBodyGyroJerk-mean()-X
-16. tBodyGyroJerk-mean()-Y
-17. tBodyGyroJerk-mean()-Z
-18. tBodyAccMag-mean()
-19. tGravityAccMag-mean()
-20. tBodyAccJerkMag-mean()
-21. tBodyGyroMag-mean()
-22. tBodyGyroJerkMag-mean()
-23. fBodyAcc-mean()-X
-24. fBodyAcc-mean()-Y
-25. fBodyAcc-mean()-Z
-26. fBodyAccJerk-mean()-X
-27. fBodyAccJerk-mean()-Y
-28. fBodyAccJerk-mean()-Z
-29. fBodyGyro-mean()-X
-30. fBodyGyro-mean()-Y
-31. fBodyGyro-mean()-Z
-32. fBodyAccMag-mean()
-33. fBodyBodyAccJerkMag-mean()
-34. fBodyBodyGyroMag-mean()
-35. fBodyBodyGyroJerkMag-mean()
-36. tBodyAcc-std()-X
-37. tBodyAcc-std()-Y
-38. tBodyAcc-std()-Z
-39. tGravityAcc-std()-X
-40. tGravityAcc-std()-Y
-41. tGravityAcc-std()-Z
-42. tBodyAccJerk-std()-X
-43. tBodyAccJerk-std()-Y
-44. tBodyAccJerk-std()-Z
-45. tBodyGyro-std()-X
-46. tBodyGyro-std()-Y
-47. tBodyGyro-std()-Z
-48. tBodyGyroJerk-std()-X
-49. tBodyGyroJerk-std()-Y
-50. tBodyGyroJerk-std()-Z
-51. tBodyAccMag-std()
-52. tGravityAccMag-std()
-53. tBodyAccJerkMag-std()
-54. tBodyGyroMag-std()
-55. tBodyGyroJerkMag-std()
-56. fBodyAcc-std()-X
-57. fBodyAcc-std()-Y
-58. fBodyAcc-std()-Z
-59. fBodyAccJerk-std()-X
-60. fBodyAccJerk-std()-Y
-61. fBodyAccJerk-std()-Z
-62. fBodyGyro-std()-X
-63. fBodyGyro-std()-Y
-64. fBodyGyro-std()-Z
-65. fBodyAccMag-std()
-66. fBodyBodyAccJerkMag-std()
-67. fBodyBodyGyroMag-std()
-68. fBodyBodyGyroJerkMag-std()

-### Where do the features come from: extract of `feature_info.txt` from original data

-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
-These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+3. timeBodyAccMEANX
+4. timeBodyAccMEANY
+5. timeBodyAccMEANZ
+6. timeGravityAccMEANX
+7. timeGravityAccMEANY
+8. timeGravityAccMEANZ
+9. timeBodyAccJerkMEANX
+10. timeBodyAccJerkMEANY
+11. timeBodyAccJerkMEANZ
+12. timeBodyGyroMEANX
+13. timeBodyGyroMEANY
+14. timeBodyGyroMEANZ
+15. timeBodyGyroJerkMEANX
+16. timeBodyGyroJerkMEANY
+17. timeBodyGyroJerkMEANZ
+18. timeBodyAccMagMEAN
+19. timeGravityAccMagMEAN
+20. timeBodyAccJerkMagMEAN
+21. timeBodyGyroMagMEAN
+22. timeBodyGyroJerkMagMEAN
+23. freqBodyAccMEANX
+24. freqBodyAccMEANY
+25. freqBodyAccMEANZ
+26. freqBodyAccJerkMEANX
+27. freqBodyAccJerkMEANY
+28. freqBodyAccJerkMEANZ
+29. freqBodyGyroMEANX
+30. freqBodyGyroMEANY
+31. freqBodyGyroMEANZ
+32. freqBodyAccMagMEAN
+33. freqBodyAccJerkMagMEAN
+34. freqBodyGyroMagMEAN
+35. freqBodyGyroJerkMagMEAN
+36. timeBodyAccSTDX
+37. timeBodyAccSTDY
+38. timeBodyAccSTDZ
+39. timeGravityAccSTDX
+40. timeGravityAccSTDY
+41. timeGravityAccSTDZ
+42. timeBodyAccJerkSTDX
+43. timeBodyAccJerkSTDY
+44. timeBodyAccJerkSTDZ
+45. timeBodyGyroSTDX
+46. timeBodyGyroSTDY
+47. timeBodyGyroSTDZ
+48. timeBodyGyroJerkSTDX
+49. timeBodyGyroJerkSTDY
+50. timeBodyGyroJerkSTDZ
+51. timeBodyAccMagSTD
+52. timeGravityAccMagSTD
+53. timeBodyAccJerkMagSTD
+54. timeBodyGyroMagSTD
+55. timeBodyGyroJerkMagSTD
+56. freqBodyAccSTDX
+57. freqBodyAccSTDY
+58. freqBodyAccSTDZ
+59. freqBodyAccJerkSTDX
+60. freqBodyAccJerkSTDY
+61. freqBodyAccJerkSTDZ
+62. freqBodyGyroSTDX
+63. freqBodyGyroSTDY
+64. freqBodyGyroSTDZ
+65. freqBodyAccMagSTD
+66. freqBodyAccJerkMagSTD
+67. freqBodyGyroMagSTD
+68. freqBodyGyroJerkMagSTD

+### Where do the features come from: modified version of `feature_info.txt` from original data

+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals (Acc and Gyro).
+These time domain signals (prefix 'time') were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (timeBodyAcc and timeGravityAcc) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (timeBodyAccJerk and timeBodyGyroJerk).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (timeBodyAccMag, timeGravityAccMag, timeBodyAccJerkMag, timeBodyGyroMag, timeBodyGyroJerkMag).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(Note the 'f' to indicate frequency domain signals).
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing freqBodyAcc, freqBodyAccJerk, freqBodyGyro, freqBodyAccJerkMag, freqBodyGyroMag, freqBodyGyroJerkMag.
+(Note the 'freq' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+'XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-* tBodyAcc-XYZ
+* timeBodyAccXYZ
-* tGravityAcc-XYZ
+* timeGravityAccXYZ
-* tBodyAccJerk-XYZ
+* timeBodyAccJerkXYZ
-* tBodyGyro-XYZ
+* timeBodyGyroXYZ
-* tBodyGyroJerk-XYZ
+* timeBodyGyroJerkXYZ
-* tBodyAccMag
+* timeBodyAccMag
-* tGravityAccMag
+* timeGravityAccMag
-* tBodyAccJerkMag
+* timeBodyAccJerkMag
-* tBodyGyroMag
+* timeBodyGyroMag
-* tBodyGyroJerkMag
+* timeBodyGyroJerkMag
-* fBodyAcc-XYZ
+* freqBodyAccXYZ
-* fBodyAccJerk-XYZ
+* freqBodyAccJerkXYZ
-* fBodyGyro-XYZ
+* freqBodyGyroXYZ
-* fBodyAccMag
+* freqBodyAccMag
-* fBodyAccJerkMag
+* freqBodyAccJerkMag
-* fBodyGyroMag
+* freqBodyGyroMag
-* fBodyGyroJerkMag
+* freqBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

-* mean(): Mean value
+* mean(): Mean value (indicated by MEAN)
-* std(): Standard deviation
+* std(): Standard deviation (indicated by STD)

-The complete list of variables of each feature vector is available in `features.txt`